-• Management of the Authority attributes the increase in the growth of net position in 2021 primarily to capital contributions which include developer contributions and easement valuations valued at \$7.9 million as well as water meter connections and sewer tap fees for approximately \$11.0 million.
-In addition, excess before contributions decreased due to an increase in expenses for all three divisions of the Authority in comparison to FY 2020.
+• Management of the Authority attributes the increase in the growth of net position in 2022 primarily to capital contributions which include developer contributions and easement valuations valued at \$10.1 million as well as water meter connections and sewer tap fees for approximately \$13.2 million.
+In addition, excess before contributions increased due to an overall slight decrease in expenses for all three divisions of the Authority in comparison to FY 2021 and an increase in total revenues in comparison to FY 2021 of 4.8%.